Camper Revival: How a Shabby Trailer Became a Showpiece

 Endless Exterior Details

-We upgraded all the exterior lights to new LEDs, refurbished the name plates, installed a toolbox in the trailers tongue.
+We upgraded all the exterior lights to new LEDs, refurbished the name plates, installed a toolbox in the trailer’s tongue.
 But the whitewall tires are our favorite detail.
 They cost four times as much as blackwall trailer tires, but the classic look was worth every penny.
-These are our top tire picks for 2020.

 Clever Cooler Slide-out